-In the 1820s, Hans Greiner, a descendant of the Hans Greiner who established the first glass works in Lauscha, Germany, (along with Christoph Muller) began producing Glass Ornaments or Glassschmuck, in the shape of fruits and nuts.
+In the 1820s, Hans Greiner, a descendant of the Hans Greiner who established the first glass works in Lauscha, Germany, (a distant relative of mine!), (along with Christoph Muller) began producing Glass Ornaments or Glassschmuck, in the shape of fruits and nuts.
 The process combined blown glass with special molds.
 Adding mercury or silver nitrate (with some sugar water) inside glass gave them a beautiful silvery sheen.

 Prince Albert, a native of Germany, brought these ornaments with him to England when he married Queen Victora, and in 1846 when a photo of the Royal Christmas Tree was published in a London newspaper… their popularity spread.

 In the 1880’s, F.W.
 Woolworth discovered these magical decorations, and began selling them in America.
 (We can all blame Mr. Woolworth for spreading the story of the German Pickle ornament…. he came up with the legend as a way of moving the unwanted pickle ornaments at his 5 and Dime).

 Inge-glas I Love You Gingerbread Heart 10149S018 IGM German Blown Glass Christmas Ornament

 Germany was the primary producer of Hand Blown Glass Ornaments until the 1920’s, when Japan and Czechoslovakia began making and exporting their own glass ornaments.
 During World War 2, and the following occupation, many of the old family molds, which had been passed down for generations, were destroyed.
 Fortunately, the Muller family was able to save some, and smuggle them to safety.